ithinkicancode/golem-todo-list/README.md

   todos golem:todos/api/count --parameters '[]'
   ```

-  * Let's some todo's!
-We will see a payload returning from each call.
+  * Let's add some todo's!
+We will see a payload of newly-created todo item returning from each call.

   ```bash
   todos golem:todos/api/add --parameters '[{"title": "todo #1", "priority": "low", "deadline": null}]'